imdbmi/imdbmi.github.io/index.md

 ## Sentiment Analysis

+> Is the language spoken in movies biased?

 To gain deeper insight into the language used in movies, we run experiments of [OpenSubtitles](https://opus.nlpl.eu/OpenSubtitles-v2018.php) corpus, which is a collection of translated movie subtitles from [opensubtitles](http://www.opensubtitles.org/).
 We matched 27,329 subtitles from the corpus with the CMU dataset and extracted 74,518,995 tokens after lemmatization and stopword removal.
 We then split the corpus into 5 bins comprised of an equal number of tokens to compare the language across years.